Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Karen Solberg about 3 years ago
+Karen Solberg almost 4 years ago

 North Sac needs some breathing room.
 Please consider locating some of these businesses in Natomas which has none .The core people would do better there.